hedyhli/outline.nvim/README.md

 - **:Outline[!]** (✓ bang ✓ mods)

   Toggle outline.
 With bang (`!`) the cursor focus stays in your original window after opening the outline window.
-Set `focus_on_open = true` to always use this behaviour.
+Set `outline_window.focus_on_open = false` to always use this behaviour.

   You can use command modifiers `topleft`/`aboveleft`/`botright`/`belowright` on this command to control how the outline window split is created.
 Other